 Only under specific circumstances will unpaid leave be granted and will be at the discretion of the Director of Care.
-Adequate notice must be given of intent for unpaid leave, and the request must be sought in writing on either a multi-purpose form or on the leave application form AAQ 21.
+Adequate notice must be given of intent for unpaid leave, and the request must be sought in writing on the leave application form.